casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 3. `--session-arg "key_name:string='balance'"`

-   The name for the entry under the `NamedKeys` under which the balance amount will be stored
+   The name for the entry under the `NamedKeys` under which the balance amount will be stored.

 <details>
 <summary><b>Casper client command without comments</b></summary>